-May be built up to the building façade line \underline{or} 6' behind the property line (if no building along the street frontage) along Pedestrian Priority "B" and Service Streets only.
+May be built up to the building façade line or 6' behind the property line (if no building along the street frontage) along Pedestrian Priority "B" and Service Streets only.

 Existing buildings (non-residential and residential uses): No off-street parking is required.
-Conversions of non-residential uses into residential uses in existing buildings shall also not be required to provide off-street parking.
+Conversions of non-residential uses into residential uses in existing buildings shall also not be required to provide off-street parking

-New Construction (including building additions):
+- New Construction (including building additions):

-- Non-residential uses shall not be required to provide any off-street parking. - Residential uses shall provide 1 off-street parking space per dwelling unit. - Shared parking may be provided per Section 146-130 of the City of McKinney Zoning Regulations.
+Non-residential uses shall not be required to provide any off-street - Residential uses shall provide 1 off-street parking space per dwelling unit. - Shared parking may be provided per Section 146-130 of the City of McKinney Zoning Regulations.

-Driveways and off-street loading and unloading shall only be located with access from or frontage along a Service Street. (see #13)
+24' max. (at the throat) Parking driveway width Driveways and off-street loading and unloading shall only be located with access from or frontage along a Service Street. (see #13)